Machine Translation + Post Editing

 Examples of active sensors are strain gauges, load cells and resistance thermometers, for example.

-Passive sensors (or active pick-ups), on the other hand, do not require auxiliary electrical energy in order to carry out measurements and generate an electrical signal, since this results from the measuring principle.
+Passive sensors, on the other hand, do not require auxiliary electrical energy in order to carry out measurements and generate an electrical signal, since this results from the measuring principle.

 With passive sensors, only a change to the measured variable is usually measureable, because no energy can be supplied in a static condition.